xdmushui/partner-center-sdk/develop/update-a-customer-s-qualification.md

 Updates a customer's qualification.

-A partner can update a customer’s qualification to be "None", "Education", "Nonprofit", or "GovernmentCommunityCloud".
+A partner can update a customer’s qualification to be "Education" or "GovernmentCommunityCloud".
+Other values, "None" and "Nonprofit", cannot be set.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites